To return from any entry to the top of this page, click any date on the left

 After leaving readers dangling without the ultimate proof of what has been reported it is essential that something is made available as soon as possible so this evening BiB presents the basics of the agreement made in Court.
-It is called a Consent Order and includes the names and addresses of 274 residents in AMAX managed properties and they must be redacted.
+It is called a Consent Order and includes the names and addresses of 274 residents in AMAX managed properties who were sent the libellous letter..

 The majority of those tenants are Bexley residents and their details are entirely redacted from the documents published here.

 Today BiB will restrict itself to documentary evidence that requires no interpretation.
 The initial read through produced more than one gasp of disbelief because they struck me as implausible to say the least, some of the AMAX internal messages appeared to be encouraging dishonesty and one of the major defence exhibits is a document which gives the impression of being a forgery.
 Who would put such a thing before a judge?

-The big libel was that an AMAX employee had misappropriated a large sum of money when it would seem that she did no more than refuse an invitation to be involved in what she judged to be malpractice.
+The big libel was that an AMAX employee had misappropriated a large sum of money when it would seem that she did no more than refuse an invitation to be a party to what she judged to be malpractice.
 That employee, Hayley Warnes, was made the scapegoat for an unaccounted £26,000 and reported to the police.
 Additionally a Private Investigator was hired to track her movements and a Court Order obtained to forensically examine Ms. Warnes financial affairs.
 Nothing untoward was found.

 Ms. Warnes was under arrest from 9th April 2015 until 7th March 2016 and was pregnant for most of that time.
-Councillor Fothergill knew her allegations to be unfounded and one would think that Councillor Fothergill must have known the truth of the matter but let Hayley suffer the stress anyway.
+The police and the Court found the allegations to be unfounded and one would think that Councillor Fothergill must have known the truth of the matter but let Hayley suffer the stress anyway.

 She was not the only person involved in this business who Councillor Fothergill had arrested but the other lady did not take any action for libel.

-The critically libellous statement is unfortunately omitted from the papers so far obtained but bearing in mind the addresses of the recipients it represents a close link to Bexley.
+The critical libellous statement is unfortunately omitted from the papers so far obtained but the recipients’ addresses represent a close link to Bexley.
 A copy has been requested.
 (It became available from the Index page on 19th November 2017.)

 Meanwhile an extract from a letter which says much the same thing